kiranpok/WeatherMate/README.md

-## Future Improvements

-- Expand the activity recommendation engine with AI-driven insights.
-- Incorporate more detailed weather parameters, such as air quality and UV index.
-- Launch on multiple platforms, including iOS.
-- Add support for multiple languages.
 # Contributing

 We welcome contributions!
 Follow the steps below to set up your development environment and contribute to the project.